sPHENIX-Collaboration/Singularity/README.md

 ./updatebuild.sh
 ```

 This macro download the current release of sPHENIX Singularity container and nightly build libs.
-The total download and decompressed size is about 5 GB.
+The total download size is about 5 GB  and decompressed disk usage is about 10 GB.
 Two build versions are supported with default as the `new` build, as well as the `root5` build with `./updatebuild.sh --build=root5`.

 4. Start the container with